KirbyDownB/GEICOChatBot/README.md

 </p>

 Notice the webcam prompt and emoji(s)?
 Baut can analyze your face to extract the different emotions as you react to the different movies.
 As you browse through the different movie recommendations, Baut will take into account how you react to each movie and tune your recommendations accordingly.
-Using the face-api, we used the tiny face model which returned the detected faces with the highest scores.
-From there we used the face recognition model which has already been pre-trained making it both lightweight and reasonably accurate.
+Using the Face API, we used the Tiny Face Detector, which returns the detected faces with the highest scores.
+From there we used the Face Recognition Model, making it both lightweight and reasonably accurate.
+The Tiny Face Detector is a lot smaller in size compared to the SSD Mobilenet,and is faster in terms of detection speed.

 <p align="center">
   <img width="70%"src="./frontend/src/assets/baut_emoji.png">